 The CSC Grand Challenge calls are aimed at scientific research projects that require computational resources exceeding CSC's standard project resources.
 Grand Challenge Projects also provide a possibility to request a higher priority.

 The maximum amount of resources granted is 25 million billing units per project, and the resources allocated have to be consumed within a year.

 The proposals go through a technical and a scientific evaluation by CSC's Scientific Customer Panel, which also gives feedback on CSC's services for research in general.

-PRACE (Partnership for Advanced Computing in Europe) offers additional Tier-1 and Tier-0 level resources for both the academia and industry under specific conditions.
+PRACE (Partnership for Advanced Computing in Europe webpage) offers additional Tier-1 and Tier-0 level resources for both the academia and industry under specific conditions.

 While Tier-1 is comparable to what is available through CSC, the Tier-0 systems provide leadership class resources to the most computationally demanding projects on Europe's fastest supercomputing systems.